PopGenClustering/Clumppling/README.md

 ---
 # Remote Version
 The remote version is available through an **online Colaboratory notebook**, which is a Jupyter notebook that runs in the cloud served by Google.
-If you are interested, more details about Colab notebooks can be found here: https://colab.google/
+If you are interested, more details about Colab notebooks can be found here: https://colab.google/.

 There is **no need to download and install the program locally**.

-To run *Clumppling* remotely, click on [this link](https://colab.research.google.com/drive/1PiM5pUKm9cx-dCz0YLWwaJcNcTQHyUm8#offline=true&sandboxMode=true) which will bring you to the notebook.
+To run *Clumppling* remotely, click on [this link](https://colab.research.google.com/drive/1PiM5pUKm9cx-dCz0YLWwaJcNcTQHyUm8#offline=true&sandboxMode=true) which will bring you to the notebook. \
 Next, follow the instructions in the notebook. \
-Click the run (little round-shaped buttons with a triangle in the middle) buttons next to each block on the left one by one.
-Upload input files (e.g., the example files provided [here](input)) as a zip folder, specify the input data format, and change input parameters (if needed) per instruction. \
+Click the run (little round-shaped buttons with a triangle in the middle) buttons next to each block on the left one by one. \
+Upload input files (e.g., the example files provided [here](input)) as a zip folder, specify the input data format, and change input parameters (if needed) following the instructions. \
 You will be able to download a zipped file containing the alignment results at the end of the notebook.

 ---